bisejdiu/prolint/README.md

 ## Getting Started

-Please follow the instructions provided in the [documentation](https://prolint.readthedocs.io) to get started.
+Please follow the instructions provided in the <a href="https://prolint.readthedocs.io" target="_blank">documentation</a> to get started.
 Note that, to use the visualization interface of ProLint, you should use JupyterLab.
 At the top of your notebook file, make sure to call the `output_notebook` function:

 ```python